jss367/jss367.github.io/_posts/2018-07-08-kangaroos-and-wallabies-i-preparing-the-data.md

 ## Directories

 To start, I have all of my kangaroo images in one folder and all my wallaby images in another.
-We will need to split them up into  training, validation, and testing sets.
+The next step is to split them up into training, validation, and testing sets.

 Here is the directory structure.
 We're starting with this:
 ```